Volunteer in China:

 Travel

 Most of our placements will also be located in towns where there are all the local amenities and conveniences you would expect back home such as bars, restaurants and leisure centres.
-It is also a great idea to learn Mandarin in your free time.
+There will also be the opportunity to learn Mandarin in your free time.

 Costs